[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 I can’t imagine doing any kind of research, especially genealogy research, without a computer and Internet access—DSL access at that.
 If you’re new to genealogy and don’t have a computer, it’s time to get one.
 Buy a new one with the latest, hottest processor, lots of memory, big hard drives, a huge monitor, a souped-up graphics card—the works.
 That is, if money is no object.

 If you don’t have a computer and are on a limited budget, ask among family members if anyone has an older model stuffed in a closet somewhere.
-While there are other, older operating systems out there, Windows XP is what you’re looking for on a used computer.
+Windows XP works just fine if you get a used computer.

 Look for a notebook computer if you’re planning to take it along on research trips and especially if you’re going to use high-speed Internet at your local library.
 Be sure your notebook has a wireless network card installed, or buy an inexpensive adapter for that purpose.
 Again, you don't need the latest model out there--your niece, the corporate executive, probably has an old notebook computer she'd give you just for asking.